“Agile” has become the consulting industry’s new favorite word. Everyone wants to have an agile team or be known for their incredible agility.

 Agile usually means the ability to move quickly and easily.

-But what do consultants really mean?
+But what does agile consulting mean?

 Agility in consulting is essentially business flexibility.
 It refers to the ability to evolve and to the requirements of projects and re-allocate resources.
 It almost always entails a lot of digital and technological services in consulting.